KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/structural-physics-glyph-charts.md

+# Structural Physics Glyph Charts
+## Extracted Canonical Registry

+**Source Text:** *Zenetist Structural Physics*
+**Purpose:** Consolidated chart archive for canonical lookup, operator continuity, and disciplined cross-reference

+> This registry gathers the chart material of the Structural Physics documents into a single reference file
+> while preserving the originating texts as the canonical source of full exposition.
+> Numbering is retained where possible for continuity across the Zenetist archive.

+---

 ### 21.31 **Structural Physics Glyphs — Operators of Lawful Suspension, Recursion, and Integration**

 | Symbol | Name | Meaning |